 - NGINX web server technology helps speed up the loading time for static content on your website.
 All of SG's clients’ sites get the benefit of NGINX web server technology.

 - Web caching plays a key role in loading dynamic content from your website.
 They have built their own caching mechanism, SuperCacher, which relies on NGINX reverse proxy.
 The result is faster loading of dynamic content and better website speed optimization.

 - Free Content Delivery Network (CDN) and HTTP/2 and PHP7 enabled servers help speed up loading times around the world by making your content more accessible.

 - Was the first web host to release PHP 7.3 (October 24, 2018)

-In addition to all of the above, they perform regular updates to their technology to ensure that the sites they host aren’t lagging because they haven’t kept up with technological changes.
+In addition to all of the above, SiteGround reviews & performs regular updates to their technology to ensure that the sites they host aren't lagging because they haven’t kept up with technological changes.
 The result is the fastest loading times available.